 Introduction to Conic Sections

-- Conic sections are mathematically defined as the curves formed by the locus of a point which moves a plant such that its distance from a fixed point is always in a constant ratio to its perpendicular distance from the fixed-line.
+Conic sections are mathematically defined as the curves formed by the locus of a point that moves a plant such that its distance from a fixed point is always in a constant ratio to its perpendicular distance from the fixed line.

-- The curves, Ellipse, Parabola and Hyperbola are also obtained practically by cutting the curved surface of a cone in different ways.
+These three types of curves sections are Ellipse, Parabola, and Hyperbola.
+The curves, Ellipse, Parabola, and Hyperbola are also obtained practically by cutting the curved surface of a cone in different ways.

 When a cone is cut by a plane perpendicular to the axis of the cone, the conic section will be a circle in Figure-A the plane-1 cuts the cone with its surface perpendicular to the axis of the cone so as to produce a circle as shown in Figure-B.